-With management and improvements, Final Fridays could provide additional economic and other benefits to Lawrence and its citizens.
-This would be done by the cultural economic development manager, guided by the Lawrence Cultural Arts Commission.
+With management and other improvements carried out by the cultural economic development manager, guided by the Lawrence Cultural Arts Commission, Final Fridays could provide additional economic and other benefits to Lawrence and its citizens.

 Recommended improvements include development of an advisory group, volunteer program, and underwriting program.
 Increase Final Fridays advertising.
 Widen the focus of Final Fridays to all arts, including visual, literary, and performing arts.
 Deliver more street music, theatre, and other activities scattered throughout downtown Lawrence.
-Encourage "clusters" of downtown Retail businesses to work together to plan Final Friday activities.
+Encourage "clusters" of downtown Retail businesses to work together to plan Final Fridays activities.
 Increase KU, Haskell, and primary/secondary school involvement in Final Fridays.
 Improve coordination between events, consider periodic theme shows, and develop signage to identify locations of venues and routes for travel between them.
 Use online surveying and periodic attendee surveying to gauge the success of marketing efforts and determine how to improve the events.